webpack/webpack.js.org/src/content/guides/author-libraries.md

   };
 ```

+T> Note that the `library` setup is tied to the `entry` configuration.
+For most libraries, specifying a single entry point is sufficient.
+While [multi-part libraries](https://github.com/webpack/webpack/tree/master/examples/multi-part-library) are possible, it is simpler to expose partial exports through an [index script](https://stackoverflow.com/questions/34072598/es6-exporting-importing-in-index-file) that serves as a single entry point.
+Using an `array` as an `entry` point for a library is __not recommended__.

 This exposes your library bundle available as a global variable named `webpackNumbers` when imported.
 To make the library compatible with other environments, add `libraryTarget` property to the config.
 This will add the different options about how the library can be exposed.

 __webpack.config.js__